Pre-Harvest Field Estimation

 • Average multiple locations — field variability of 30–50 bu/ac between zones is common.

-Disclaimer: Pre-harvest yield estimates are informational only and typically carry ±15% uncertainty even with good sampling.
+Disclaimer: Pre-harvest yield estimates are informational only.
+Corn carries roughly ±20 bu/ac of uncertainty and soybeans ±25% or more, even with good sampling.
 Not a substitute for certified yield monitoring, combine data, or professional agronomic advice.
 Verify marketing, insurance, and input decisions with your CCA, crop insurance agent, and grain merchandiser.
 Not financial, agronomic, or legal advice.